Josh-H-555/Coding-Projects/README.md

 Most of my complex school programs will reside within my CSC205 folder, all written in Java, and the later programs implementing OOP.
 All code is genuinely mine, other than the "GreekHeroArray" in Program 4 in the CSC205 folder.

 All CSC100 and CSC240 code are written in C++, while all CSC205 code is written in Java.

+FirstProj is a simple webpage I created using HTML, CSS, JavaScript, and Bootstrap.